-- 4.6.1 All our staff recognise that children are capable of abusing their peers, including online. - 4.6.2 We work in line with KCSIE and ensure that our procedures to manage Child on Child abuse are effective and clear to all staff.
-These are summarised below: - There are procedures in place to minimise the risk of child on child abuse e.g Safeguarding walks with pupils to identify high risk areas in school.
-We address ay findings from this - The systems in place ensure that children understand that the law is there to protect them not to criminalise them and for children to confidently report abuse, knowing their concerns will be taken seriously - How allegations of child on child abuse will be recorded, investigated and dealt with - Recognition of the importance of understanding inter-familial harms and our processes as to how victims, perpetrators and any other children affected by child-on-child abuse will be supported - Recognition that even if there are no reported cases of child on child abuse, such abuse may still be taking place and simply not be reported - We have a clear zero-tolerance approach to abuse, never passing it off as 'banter', 'just having a laugh', 'part of growing up' or 'boys being boys'. - Recognition that it is more likely girls will be victims and boys' perpetrators, but that all child on child abuse is unacceptable and will be taken seriously - Recognition of the different forms child on child abuse can take - Our response to reports of sexual violence and sexual harassment as guided by Part Five of KCSiE 2022
+All our staff recognise that children are capable of abusing their peers, including online.
+We work in line with KCSIE and ensure that our procedures to manage Child on Child abuse are effective and clear to all staff.
+These are summarised below:

+- There are procedures in place to minimise the risk of child-on-child abuse e.g., Safeguarding walks with pupils to identify high risk areas in school.
+We address any findings from this - The systems in place ensure that children understand that the law is there to protect them not to criminalise them and for children to confidently report abuse, knowing their concerns will be taken seriously - How allegations of child-on-child abuse will be recorded, investigated and managed - Recognition of the importance of understanding inter-familial harms and our processes as to how victims, perpetrators and any other children affected by child-on-child abuse will be supported - Recognition that even if there are no reported cases of child-on-child abuse, such abuse may still be taking place and simply not be reported - We have a clear zero-tolerance approach to abuse, never passing it off as 'banter', 'just having a laugh', 'part of growing up' or 'boys being boys'. - Recognition that it is more likely girls will be victims and boys' perpetrators, but that all child-on-child abuse is unacceptable and will be taken seriously - Recognition of the different forms child on child abuse can take

+Our response to reports of sexual violence and sexual harassment as guided by Part Five of KCSiE 2023

-4.7 ELECTIVE HOME EDUCATION
+6.7 ELECTIVE HOME EDUCATION

-- 4.7.1 We understand the variety of reasons why some parents/carers would wish to home educate their child/ren and support this where the child's best education is at the heart of the decision. - 4.7.2 We also understand that by being educated at home, some children are less visible to the services that are there to keep them safe and supported in line with their needs - 4.7.3 If a parent/carer informs us of their intention to remove their child/ren from school, we will aim to co-ordinate a meeting between ourselves, parents/carers (and other key professionals if relevant) to ensure that the best interests of the child have been considered, especially if the child has SEND, is vulnerable or has a social worker, before the final decision is made. - 4.7.4 We will inform Manchester LA of all deletions from the admission register when a child is taken off-role and we understand that a child may be removed from roll as soon as the parent has informed us of their decision. - 4.7.5 We are familiar with the guidance from DfE outlining the roles and responsibilities of the LA in relation to Elective Home Education.
+We understand the variety of reasons why some parents/carers would wish to home educate their child/ren and support this where the child's best education is at the heart of the decision.

+We also understand that by being educated at home, some children are less visible to the services that are there to keep them safe and supported in line with their needs

+If a parent/carer informs us of their intention to remove their child/ren from school, we will aim to co-ordinate a meeting between ourselves, parents/carers (and other key professionals if relevant) to ensure that the best interests of the child have been considered, especially if the child has SEND, is vulnerable or has a social worker, before the final decision is made.

+We will inform Manchester LA of all deletions from the admission register when a child is taken off-role and we understand that a child may be removed from roll as soon as the parent has informed us of their decision.

+We are familiar with the guidance from DfE outlining the roles and responsibilities of the LA in relation to Elective Home Education and work closely with Manchester City Council to support families who choose to engage in the Elective Home Education process and welcome pupils back in to school who do meet the Elective Home Education via the IFAP process.

-4.8 COMMUNITY SAFETY
+6.8 COMMUNITY SAFETY